Homelessness – understanding the

-questions which, understandably, arise time after time.
-These are:
+two frequently asked questions which, understandably, arise time after time.

 2. Statutory homeless figures

-piece of research by the University of York illustrates how
+A piece of research by the University of York illustrates how

 our safety net is one of the most comprehensive in the world.
 In practice,

 homelessness legislation in this country means that a person can be in

-temporary accommodation and entitled under law to permanent housing from the
+temporary accommodation and entitled under law to longer term housing from the

-state, whilst someone on the street sleeping rough may not be entitled to permanent
+state, whilst someone on the street sleeping rough may not be entitled to longer